Home

 Transwomen Still Face Major Obstacles

 When the first version of this page was drafted in 2001, the idea of a genetically XY male-to-female transsexual becoming pregnant was still close to science fiction.
 Over 20 years later it's clear that all the major medical barriers have now been overcome.
-Indeed, it is quite possible that somewhere in the world (most probably in Brazil) a transwoman has already quitely given birth.
+Indeed, it is quite possible that somewhere in the world (most probably in Brazil) a transwoman has already quietly given birth.

 However, transwomen still face significant barriers to having a baby.
 As noted above, the most significant problem is the out-dated Montreal Criteria.
 Another problem is time and risks.
 For example, after she married in 2007, 32-year-old South Korean singer and transwoman Harisu frequently expressed her desire to have a baby.
 In 2015 she was accepted for a uterus transplant by the Daejeon St. Mary's Hospital in Seoul but as she progressed through the program her husband became increasingly concerned about the risks his now 40+ wife faced.
 She eventually accepted that spending a year or more either in hospital or under close medical supervision was simply not practical for her.

-The next problem is cost.
+TThe next problem is cost.
 Uterus transplants are only just moving from research to mainstream, and as such are still being hugely subsidised.
 Although uterus transplants are starting to become an accepted medical procedure, few public health services or health insurance policies are likely to cover them due to the very high cost, indeed health insurance policies are starting to specifically exclude it.
-The UK's NHS estimates that a uterus transplant procedure will cost about £50,000, however the total medical costs for a transgender woman going from uterus transplant to pregnancy and finally birth could easily be £500,000.
+The UK's NHS estimated in 2020 that prospective "routine" uterus transplants procedures involving a cis-woman would cost about £50,000, however this was just for the two operations (donor and recipient) plus immediate pre- and post-operative care.
+Other estimates are even higher, in 2019 the American based UTX group estimated $200,000 for a uterus transplant, whilst an article in PubMed estimated €50,000 to €100,000 (mean €74,000) in Year 2020 values per uterus transplantation.

 Part 2 of "Transsexual Pregnancy" Beauty - Part 2